karttur/arduino/_posts/2019/2019-10-20-module-AS726X-spectrometer.markdown

 ### Mikroelektronika (Mikroe)

 [Mikroe](https://www.mikroe.com) offers the [AS7261 RGB+NIR sensor](https://www.mikroe.com/spectral-click) as a breakout board, but not specifically for Arduino.
+They also offer the [11 channel AMS spectrometer, AS7341](https://www.mikroe.com/spectrometer-click) as a breakout board.

 University of Novi Sad have [demo project for creating a AS7261 XYZ Sensor - Colorimeter](https://www.optolab.ftn.uns.ac.rs/index.php/education/project-base/252-as7261-xyz-sensor-colorimeter).
 The project include wiring to an Arduino board, include a 3D-printed shell, and a [demo video on youtube](https://www.youtube.com/watch?v=f3F8kJKQuLE) and code written in [Laboratory Virtual Instrument Engineering Workbench (LabVIEW)](https://en.wikipedia.org/wiki/LabVIEW).
 The STL model is under the repo subfolder <span class='file'>stl</span> and the LabVIEW file under the directory <span class='file'>code/AS7261-VI</span>.